 - Brush and trim mats or knots before bath time.

 - Wet your dog’s hair to the skin and work from the chest and neck area down.

 - Avoid wetting the head, and make sure you avoid the eyes, ears, nose, and mouth.
 Use a damp face cloth to clean the head.

 - Prevent water from getting into the ears.

-- Once wet, apply hypoallergenic dog shampoo at the chest, then gradually to other areas of the body (ensure you get the undercoat).
+- Once wet, apply hypoallergenic dog shampoo to the chest, then gradually to other areas of the body (ensure you get the undercoat).